-The ELISA assay is a rapid method used to detect the amount of a protein of interest in clinical and experimental samples.
+The ELISA (enzyme-linked immunosorbent assay) is a rapid method used to detect the amount of a protein of interest in clinical and experimental samples.
 There are a number of ELISA formats to choose from, depending on your research needs.
 These include direct ELISA, indirect ELISA, competitive ELISA and sandwich ELISA.
 We have previously covered the basic steps common to all ELISA formats, and you can read more about the different ELISA formats here.
-While this process has become increasing automated and less labour intensive, it is still important to carry out these assays with care to maintain accuracy and maximise the usability of your results.
-The following are a few tips to keep in mind:
+While this process has become increasing automated and less labor-intensive, it is still important to carry out these assays with care to maintain accuracy and maximize the usability of your results.
+Keep the following top tips in mind for good ELISA results every time:

 - Familiarize yourself with the equipment.
 If it’s your first time using the lab plate washer and spectrophotometer, ask a colleague to show you how they are used.

-- Plan your plate.
+- Plan your plate layout.
 Many ELISA kits come with a loading template.
 Write out exactly what samples and what dilutions you will be analyzing, and record what will go into each well.
 If you don’t have a template, make your own 96-well plate layout on your computer and print it out before you start.
-You can tick off each sample as you have loaded them.
+You can tick off each sample as you load them.

 - Don’t waste precious samples.
 Carry out a trial run of a standard curve and a few of your samples at varying dilutions first.
-This will give you an idea of the absorbance values for your experimental samples of interest, as well as helping you figure out how much you might need to dilute your samples.
+This will give you an idea of the expected absorbance values for your unknown samples of interest, as well as helping you figure out how much you might need to dilute your samples.

 - Monitor data quality with replicates.
-Carry out your standard curve and samples in duplicate or triplicate.
+Prepare your standard curve and unknown samples in at least duplicate or triplicate if possible.
 You should be aiming for an r2 value as close to 1 as possible.

 - Minimize variability.
-Take care with your pipetting and make sure your pipettes are properly calibrated.
+Take care when pipetting and make sure that your pipettes are properly calibrated.

 - Coat your plates all at once.
-To minimize inter-plate variability it can be possible to coat all the plates your kit provides reagents for and store at -20°C until use.
-Double check the kit insert to make sure that your plates can be stored after coating.
+To minimize inter-plate variability aim to coat all the plates your kit provides reagents for, and store the coated plates at -20°C until use.
+Double check the kit insert before you start to make sure that your plates can be stored after coating.

 - Set up an analysis template.
-Save yourself time and have an excel template prepared to automatically calculate your standard curve and sample protein levels.
+Save yourself time and have an excel template prepared to automatically generate your standard curve and calculate sample protein concentrations.

 - Back up your data!
-Keep at least one electronic copy of both your raw and analysed data.
-Label each file clearly with the date and analyte.
+Keep at least one electronic copy of both your raw and analyzed data.
+Label each file clearly with the date and analyte under investigation.
 You never know when you may need to revisit the data.

 - Take your time.
 Don’t be overly ambitious and perform more than one or two ELISA plates at a time.
 This will only lead to mistakes, potentially skewing your results and wasting precious samples and expensive reagents.